 (a).
 Registration Schedule.
 Prior to each registration period, the Registrar will post a registration schedule.
 Registration occurs using a priority system based on a student's official year-in-school status, which is determined solely by credit hours earned.
-Below is a chart showing the credits a student must have earned to qualify for a given year-in-school status.
+Section 404(b) a chart showing the credits a student must have earned to qualify for a given year-in-school status.
+J.D. students have priority registration in courses in which both J.D. and non-J.D. students are permitted to enroll.